elixirgardens1/listings_new/README.md

 ## Add Prime Listing [[top]](https://github.com/daveswaves/listings_new#listings)

-The `Add Prime` button displays the add prime listings page:
+The `Add Prime` button displays the `Add Prime Listings` page:

 ![Image of add_prime_listings](docs/img/add_prime_listings.png)

-Rather than adding new listings to an existing group, it allows you to select Prime couriers for the existing listings via a select menu:
+Rather than adding new listings to an existing group, 'Add Prime Listings' allows you to select Prime couriers for the existing listings via a select menu:

 ```
 PRIME Post